Most of the insects and fungus that attack vegetable plants are the same all over the world.

-Some of these pests are harmful to other non vegetable crop, like flowers and trees.
+Some of these pests are harmful to other non-vegetable crops, like flowers and trees.

 Pesticides are planned and developed to evaporate.

-In most cases if you harvest your fruits, one week after the last spray, there will not be any pesticides remains in the fruits.
+In most cases if you harvest your fruits, one week after the last spray, there will not be any pesticides remaining in the fruits.